This innovative new series of books from Boosey & Hawkes makes the bold claim to be “the complete resource for the grade ‘x’ pianist”.

-I do not think that the editors have stayed true to this principle.
+I don’t think that the editors have stayed entirely true to this principle.
 For example, Bartók’s famous “Round Dance” from “For Children” contains no fingering in Grade by Grade 3, even though the composer included exhaustive fingering in the original.
 It is also worth noting that Iain Farrington himself chooses to include no fingering in his own pieces or arrangements, even at Grade 1 level.

 A good teacher will of course work out suitable fingering with their students, but the player who enjoys a piece from the CD and tries to learn it independently is unlikely to arrive at the carefully considered fingerings of Bartók, or those of a good editor.
-I suspect many teachers will find this general lack of fingering advice frustrating.
+I suspect that some teachers will find this general lack of fingering advice rather frustrating.

 What else is included?

 Turning to the supplementary material, the intention here seems to be to cover the preparation for the supporting tests included in exams by the major boards.
-The difficulty with this aim is that each board has rather different requirements.
+The difficulty with this aim is that each board has its own, different requirements.